The Perfect 10-Day Europe Trip for Indian Travellers: Practical Itinerary

 - Winter (November–March): Winter is a great time to explore Europe for budget travellers and Christmas markets, but not ideal for a multi-country, fast-paced itinerary.

-If you’re planning your trip through Europe trip packages, May, June, and September consistently offer the best value.
+If you’re planning your trip through a Europe trip package, May, June, and September consistently offer the best value.

 What Indian Travellers Should Plan Differently

-Planning a Europe itinerary 10 days from India, comes with unique considerations:
+Planning a Europe itinerary 10 days from India comes with a few specific considerations:

-- Food planning: Vegetarian/Jain travellers should pre-map Indian restaurants or carry ready-to-eat meals
+- Food planning: Vegetarian and Jain travellers should pre-map Indian restaurants along the route, or carry a few ready-to-eat backups for smaller towns.

-- Forex strategy: Use forex cards instead of carrying large amounts of cash
+- Forex strategy: Use a forex card as your primary payment method instead of carrying large amounts of cash.

-- Visa entry logic: Apply through the country where you’ll spend the most nights
+- Visa entry logic: Apply for your Schengen visa through the country where you’ll spend the most nights, in this case, France.

 These small decisions significantly improve your overall experience.